Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 James Gilchrist (Tenor)

-The English tenor, James Gilchrist, began his working life as a doctor, and whilst studying and practising medicine began working as a solo singer with many of Britain's leading choirs in Britain and abroad.
+The English tenor, James Gilchrist, was a chorister at New College, Oxford, and choral scholar at King's College, Cambridge.
+He began his working life as a doctor, and whilst studying and practising medicine began working as a solo singer with many of Britain's leading choirs in Britain and abroad.
 In 1996 he turned to a full-time career in music and currently studies with Janice Chapman and Noelle Barker.

-Most recently James Gilchrist has sung a recital with Malcolm Martineau, a BBC Lunchtime recital, Quint in Britten's Turn of the Screw for New Chamber Opera , Bach passions with the Australian Chamber Orchestra, Berlioz L'Enfance du Christ with Richard Hickox and the Scottish Chamber Orchestra, with whom he returns next year as Septimius in concert performances of Theodora.
+Recently James Gilchrist has sung a recital with Malcolm Martineau, a BBC Lunchtime recital, Quint in B. Britten's Turn of the Screw for New Chamber Opera , J.S.
+Bach passions with the Australian Chamber Orchestra, Berlioz L'Enfance du Christ with Richard Hickox and the Scottish Chamber Orchestra, with whom he returns next year as Septimius in concert performances of Theodora.
 With Richard Hickox and the Philharmonia Orchestra he has performed B. Britten's Gloriana, he has toured with Bach Collegium Japan, performed with Ivor Bolton at the Lufthansa Festival and sung in the premiere of Tavener's Total Eclipse in London with the Academy of Ancient Music.
-He continues touring Europe and America with the Monteverdi Choir and Orchestra in their Bach Pilgrimage project.
-He also has just performed with the Oslo Philharmonic in a world premiere of Apocalypsis Joannis by Knut Nystedt.
+He also has performed with the Oslo Philharmonic Orchestra in a world premiere of Apocalypsis Joannis by Knut Nystedt.

-Future plans include B. Britten's War Requiem in King's College Chapel and Monteverdi Vespers and Messiah with The Sixteen.
-He makes his Salzburg début under Sir John Eliot Gardiner in Israel in Egypt and his début with Ivor Bolton and the Israel Philharmonic Orchestra in Israel in Händel's Solomon.
+Even more recent engagements include include B. Britten's War Requiem in King's College Chapel and Monteverdi Vespers and Messiah with The Sixteen.
+He made his Salzburg début under Sir John Eliot Gardiner in Israel in Egypt and his début with Ivor Bolton and the Israel Philharmonic Orchestra in Israel in G.F.
+Handel's Solomon, King Arthur with the Concert Spirituel in London, Luxemburg and Paris, Athalia with Concerto Köln in Köln, New York and Paris and performances at the Presteigne, Lichfield, Cheltenham, Leicester, Edinburgh and Three Choirs Festivals.

 Contributed by